grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 If you receive an error like `input data must be a wide series but got ...` when trying to alert on a query, make sure that your query returns valid numeric data that can be output to a Time series panel.
 {{% /admonition %}}

-For more information on Grafana alerts, refer to [Alerting][alerting].
+For more information on Grafana alerts, refer to [Alerting](ref:alerting).

 ## Control pricing